michael-dez/michael-dez.github.io/_posts/2021-12-09-ImprovedAgentCalling.md

 <br>
 ![GSI](/assets/img/connect-ext2/AgentData2.png)
 <br>
 This is an example of what the table could look like if we started consuming data from agent streams to track agent activity.
-What's really cool is that since NoSQL is basically just a giant hash table, we get very fast lookup, even when if the table is huge.
+What's really cool is that since NoSQL is basically just a giant hash table, we get very fast lookup, even when the table is huge.
 We just have to make sure we're using primary keys that evenly distribute all of our access patterns.
 So realistically we could store weeks of agent activity, routing profiles, contact trace records, and all the information related to them in a single table with the right design.
 <br>
 I'll go into the new Lambda function in my next post.